egelloC · Crack the College Code

 Carolyn M.

 "What I appreciated most was the tagging.
-Knowing the kid's profile, major, and school context made each essay teach something specific."
+Knowing the school, the essay type, and the topic up front made each one teach something specific."

 Vikram J.